-Although heat is included in the name, you can use a heat pump for AC.
-It works by transferring heat instead of generating it (the way a furnace does) which is why it is used as a heating and cooling system.
+Although heat is included in the name, you can use a heat pump for air conditioning.
+It works by moving heat instead of generating it (unlike furnaces) which is why it is used as a heating and cooling unit.
 It's true that heat pumps can be very efficient, although most air conditioners are roughly equivalent in terms of SEER rating.
 Just look at these two luxury level units from Lennox.

 XC25 Air Conditioner